-FIA_X509_EXT.3: The NIAPSEC library created by the vendor provides the following functions to allow for certificate path validation and revocation checking:
+FIA_X509_EXT.3: The NIAPSEC library (created by Google, but available to all Android developers) provides the following functions to allow for certificate path validation and revocation checking:

-- public boolean isValid(List<Certificate> certs) - public Boolean isValid(Certificate cert)
+public boolean isValid(List<Certificate> certs)

+public Boolean isValid(Certificate cert)

 The first function allows for validation and revocation checking against a list of certificates, while the second checks a singular certificate.
 Revocation checking is completed using OCSP.
 Please see the FIA_X509_EXT.2/WLAN section for a further explanation on how the TOE handles revocation checking.